erikgrinaker/toydb/docs/architecture/raft.md

 https://github.com/erikgrinaker/toydb/blob/8782c2b05f11333c1586ef248f1a13dc1c8dec4a/src/raft/node.rs#L523-L531

+We'll see what the various fields are used for in the following sections.

 ## Node Interface and Communication

-The `raft::Node` enum has two main methods that drive the node.
+The `raft::Node` enum has two main methods that drive the node: `tick()` and `step()`.
 These consume the current node and return a new node, possibly with a different role.

 `tick()` advances time by a logical tick.
 This is used to measure the passage of time, e.g. to trigger election timeouts or periodic leader heartbeats. toyDB uses a tick interval of 100